+Hibiscus is available as an extract or, more often, a tea.
 Hibiscus tea is an herbal tea that’s made by steeping parts of the hibiscus plant in boiling water.

-There are several hundred species of hibiscus varying by the location and climate they grow in, but Hibiscus sabdariffa is most commonly used to make hibiscus tea.
+There are several hundred species of hibiscus, varying by the location and climate they grow in, but Hibiscus sabdariffa is most commonly used to make hibiscus tea (

-This article reviews 8 benefits of drinking hibiscus tea.
+This article reviews 8 benefits of hibiscus.

-Hibiscus tea is rich in powerful antioxidants and may therefore help prevent damage and disease caused by the buildup of free radicals.
+Hibiscus is rich in powerful antioxidants and may therefore help prevent damage and disease caused by the buildup of free radicals.

-Summary Animal studies have found that hibiscus extract has antioxidant properties.
+Animal studies have found that hibiscus extract has antioxidant properties.
 Additional studies are needed to determine how this may translate to humans.

-One of the most impressive and well-known benefits of hibiscus tea is that it may lower blood pressure.
+One of the most impressive and well-known benefits of hibiscus tea is that it may help lower blood pressure.

 Over time, high blood pressure can place extra strain on the heart and cause it to weaken.
-High blood pressure is also associated with an increased risk of heart disease (3).
+High blood pressure is also associated with an increased risk of heart disease (

 Several studies have found that hibiscus tea may lower both systolic and diastolic blood pressure.